saanch27/DCT-using-approximate-multiplier/README.md

 Pipelined approach uses 7,5,3 as approximation bits in each stage.
 Pipelined approach gave us lesser error than non-pipelined so we implemented DCT through pipelined approach.

+We also did Asic and FPGA flows of both pipelined and nonpipelined architechtures.
+Reports are added in the directory.

 Following formulae were used for DCT calculation:

 Y0 = [(x0+x7)+(x1+x6)+(x2+x5)+(x3+x4)]*C0 = x0*C0+x1*C0+x2*C0+x3*C0+x4*C0+x5*C0+x6*C0+x7*C0